scipy/scipy/doc/source/tutorial/ndimage.rst

 Correlation and convolution
 ---------------------------

-    The :func:`correlate1d` function calculates a one-dimensional correlation along the given axis.
+    The :obj:`correlate1d` function calculates a one-dimensional correlation along the given axis.
 The lines of the array along the given axis are correlated with the given *weights*.
 The *weights* parameter must be a one-dimensional sequences of numbers.

-    The function :func:`correlate` implements multi-dimensional correlation
+    The function :obj:`correlate` implements multi-dimensional correlation
     of the input array with a given kernel.

-    The :func:`convolve1d` function calculates a one-dimensional convolution along the given axis.
+    The :obj:`convolve1d` function calculates a one-dimensional convolution along the given axis.
 The lines of the array along the given axis are convoluted with the given *weights*.
 The *weights* parameter must be a one-dimensional sequences of numbers.